NCAA Division I men's lacrosse tournament

 The NCAA Division I men's lacrosse tournament is an annual tournament organized by the NCAA to determine the national champion of men's collegiate field lacrosse among its Division I members in the United States.
 It has been held every year since 1971, except 2020.

 From 1936 through 1970, the United States Intercollegiate Lacrosse Association (USILA) awarded the Wingate Memorial Trophy annually to the collegiate champion based on regular season records.

 Syracuse has been the most successful program since 1970 with 10 national titles, followed by Johns Hopkins with 9 national titles in the NCAA era.

-Cornell is the reigning national champion, winning the school's fourth title in 2025.
+Princeton is the reigning national champion, winning the school's seventh title in 2026 after 25 years after their last championship.

 History

 NCAA Championship 2009.
 Syracuse vs. Cornell pregame in Gillette Stadium.
 Syracuse would win 10-9 in OT.

 The first Division I Championship tournament held in 1971 replaced the USILA and Wingate Memorial Trophy national title awards.
 As of 2023, 52 NCAA tournaments have been played (not held in 2020).
 In that span, 12 teams — Johns Hopkins, Syracuse, Princeton, North Carolina, Virginia, Cornell, Duke, Maryland, Loyola University (Maryland), Denver, Yale and Notre Dame — have won the national title with Syracuse leading with ten titles (plus one vacated by the NCAA (Note: Syracuse's championship in the 1990 tournament was vacated by the NCAA.
 The NCAA Committee on Infractions determined that Paul Gait had played in the 1990 championship while ineligible.
 Under NCAA rules, Syracuse and Paul Gait's records for that championship were vacated.
 The NCAA does not recognize Syracuse and coach Roy Simmons, Jr.'s record in the 1990 tournament.)).
 In all, 41 teams have participated in the NCAA tournament since its inception.
 Only seven unseeded teams — the 1988 Cornell Big Red, the 1991 Towson Tigers, the 2006 Massachusetts Minutemen, the 2010 Notre Dame Fighting Irish, the 2011 and 2012 Maryland Terrapins and the 2016 North Carolina Tar Heels — have made it to the championship game, and only ten unseeded teams have made it to the tournament semi-finals, the most recent being North Carolina in 2016.
 Johns Hopkins has appeared in every tournament but three (1971, 2013, 2021).
 The Number One seed in the tournament has won the title 22 times and there have been 13 undefeated National Champions.
 North Carolina in 2016 was the first unseeded team to win the national title.